finos/community/docs/journey/Participate.md

 Once you have identified a project you'd like to participate in, take a look at [the FINOS Community calendar](https://www.finos.org/finos-community-calendar) to attend the next standards meeting.
 Agendas will typically be published in advance in the project GitHub issues.

 ## Participating in a Special Interest Group (SIG)

-## Contribute your use case in our Special Interest Group
-FINOS Special Interest Groups (SIGs) provide a venue for financial services participants to discuss common challenges, use cases, and topics of interest that they would like to tackle through open source collaboration.
-Your input would be extremely valuable to help focus and influence foundation activities.
+FINOS Special Interest Groups (SIGs) bring together financial services participants to discuss common challenges, use cases, and collaboration opportunities.
+Your input helps shape and prioritize foundation activities.

 Everyone can join a SIG by subscribing to the SIG mailing list and attend the group's scheduled [meetings](https://www.finos.org/finos-community-calendar).
 For a list of active SIGs refer to the [SIGs page](/docs/governance/special-interest-groups) or the [FINOS landscape](https://landscape.finos.org/).

-[SIG governance is very lightweight](/docs/governance/#special-interest-groups), and SIGs are generally document target audience, their mailing list information and meeting information in their [Github repository](https://github.com/finos/).
+[SIG governance is intentionally lightweight](/docs/governance/#special-interest-groups).
+Each SIG is expected to document its target audience, mailing list details, and meeting information in its [GitHub repository](https://github.com/finos/).

 SIGs may create and enforce additional desirability criteria for participants; an example might be to require a particular area of industry expertise (e.g., interest rate swaps) or knowledge of a programming language (e.g., C++) or library.
 These criteria should also be clearly documented on the SIG's documentation page.